AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 A dot will separate those portions, as is standard.

+Using that standard, the spec file `Release` tag would be defined as such:

+    Release: %{pkgsecurityv}.ccm.%{pkgtweakv}%{?pkgoptother}

+As long as the `%{pkgsecurity}` or `%{pkgtweakv}` integers are always incremented when an updated spec file with the same `Version` is built, the `%{?pkgoptother}` macro is strictly informational and will not impact how RPM determines if a package is the newer version.

 ### Security Patch Release

-This will be a base 10 integer.
-When a security patch is applied to a version of the package, this gets bumped up by one.
+This will be a non-negative base 10 integer.
+When a security patch is applied to a version of the package, this gets incremented by one.

 For preview releases it will start at `0` and for official releases that did not have a preview release it will start at `1`.